valenzuela12/numeric_2024/website/gradsyllabus.rst

 Elective Laboratories
 ---------------------

 Choose the one large lab (10 points) or two small labs (5 points).
-Time scale one and a half weeks.
+Time scale: one and a half weeks.

 ODE’s
 ~~~~~